 Easy party food ideas for mystery parties

-Feedback on food from mystery parties
+Photos and feedback on food from mystery parties

 Wild West food

 Catherine (Ceci) Bentler from Billings, MT served this for her “Murder On The Prairie” party:

 Green Beans with Mushroom Madeira Sauce